 Fender Mount Tool Bags

-When considering a fender mounted tool kits you have to keep in mind that it will be out in the elements.
-Fender mount tool bags are most often found on dual sports and dirt bikes, but don’t discount them if you have a street bike or a light dual sport (that is, a bike that’s 80% street and 20% dirt).
+When considering a fender-mounted tool kit you have to keep in mind that it will be out in the elements.
+Fender mount tool bags are most often found on dual sports and dirt bikes but don’t discount them if you have a street bike or a light dual sport (that is, a bike that’s 80% street and 20% dirt).
 There are often other mounting options other than the fenders.
-You have to ask yourself it you want something waterproof.
+You have to ask yourself if you want something waterproof.

 Here are two choices in fender mount tool bags, both are excellent quality.

 Giant Loop: While the Giant Loop bag is designed to be installed on a fender, the molle straps on the outside of the bag allow you to mount it in other places on the bike.
 The bag is waterproof and is big enough to hold an extra tube, tire irons, and quite a few other items.
 Check out the latest price on Amazon.

 Wolfman Enduro Fender Bag: The wolfman fender bag is quite a bit smaller than the Giant Loop and its mounting design is limited to strapping it to a fender.
 But, its small size may be just what you’re looking for if you need a little more space to keep a few items.
 Check out the latest price on Amazon.